How to Fix Rounded Corners Not Working on Windows 11

 4. Disable High Contrast Mode

-High contrast themes override default Windows visuals and remove rounded corners.
+High contrast themes override many default Windows visual elements and may remove rounded corners to improve accessibility and increase interface clarity.

 1. Press Windows + I to open Settings